88ngreen88/Final_Project_Repo/README.md

 ![download-4](https://user-images.githubusercontent.com/115309980/232612178-739f0e2d-b3be-440a-96ae-25b3016ea061.png)

 The last EDA I performed on my model was to check for images that met the following criteria:  dark images, light images, low information images, exact duplicate images, near duplicate images, and blurry images.
-I did this by using a python library called ImageLab and I wanted to check for these images to ensure that all images were of good quality.
-When I checked my image, only one set of images came back with a problem:
+I did this by using a python library called ImageLab and I wanted to check for these images to make sure that all the images I was training my model on were of good quality.
+When I checked my images, only one set of images came back with a problem:

 <img width="585" alt="Screenshot 2023-04-17 at 5 18 17 PM" src="https://user-images.githubusercontent.com/115309980/232612920-d1b0185f-093c-4c21-ab33-6501c6cda80c.png">

 These two images came back as near duplicates according to ImageLab.
-However, the images are not the same, so I did not discard any of my images.
+However, the images are not the same, so I did not discard any of the images in my data set.

 ## Models